rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 4.4.1 Enable the referee card to be swapped if a swap card is played (1 Point) [ ] 4.4.2 Update referee status and notify all players (1 Point) [ ] 4.5 Edge Cases and Abuse Prevention (2 Points)
-[ ] 4.5.1 Prevent spamming of callouts or referee decisions (1 Point)
+[ ] 4.5.1 Prevent spamming of callouts or referee decisions including preventing
-[ ] 4.5.2 Handle the following scenarios:
+    - Multiple callouts in rapid succession from multiple players (1 Point) [x] 4.5.2 Handle the following scenarios:
     - Referee is the accused or caller
-    - Multiple callouts in rapid succession
-    - Players attempting to bypass referee decisions
 [ ] 4.6 Silly opposite side of referee card (2 Points)
 [ ] 4.7 Handling multiple referees if the card gets cloned.
 (2 Points)